 - NeuroRuler.
 Under Professor Martin Styner (NIRAL), with a few other students, I helped create this research software, written in Python.
 Basically, using MRI data, it will calculate head circumference given a particular "slice" of the brain.
 The software has some options for rotation, smoothing, threshold, and a batch API via the command line.
 It is being used by some neuro imaging researchers in Martin's lab.

 - Gramine - Improving SGX Performance with Cooperative, Dynamic Page Management.
-Under Professor Donald Porter (OSCAR), I contributed to this soon-to-be-published paper, mainly with writing and benchmarking.
+Under Professor Donald Porter (OSCAR), I contributed to this paper mainly with writing and benchmarking.